Skip to product information

 We profile and quality control this blend to produce a solid shot around 18g of coffee in for 38g coffee out, in 30 seconds - easy peasy.
 Works great in a french press or Moka Pot too!

-Traceability (Blend Version: 7)
+Traceability (Blend Version: 8)

 Country of Origin:

-Brazil Colombia Ethiopia
+Brazil Colombia Rwanda

-Blend percentage:
+Blend Percentage:

 Region:

-Espirito Santo Rio Negro & Iquira, Huila Aricha, Yirgacheffe
+Mogiana Rio Negro & Iquira, Huila Nyamasheke

-Producer Group/Washing station:
+Producer Group/Washing Station:

 Varieties: